SStaGCN: Simplified stacking based graph convolutional networks: Conclusion

 \section{Conclusion}

-Traditional GCNs could not well deal with heterogeneous graph structural data.
-In this work, we propose a novel GCN architecture, namely, SStaGCN.
-SStaGCN first takes advantages of stacking method and aggregation technique to attain pre-classified data features, and then utilizes GCN to conduct prediction for heterogeneous graph data.
-Our approach SStaGCN can effectively explore and exploit node features for heterogeneous graph data in a stacking way.
-Our work paves a way towards better combining classical machine learning methods to design GCN models, proposes a general framework for handling distinct types of graph structural data, and will definitely give insights to a better understanding of GCN.
-Extensive experiments demonstrate that the proposed model is superior to state-of-the-art competitors in terms of accuracy, F1-score, and training time.
-The proposed framework here could be generalized to the regression setting.
-Furthermore, we believe the proposed method can tackle various distinct types of heterogeneous graph data, although experiments are conducted on tabular data.
-A promising future research direction is to investigate deeper GCNs in our setting as discussed by \cite{Sun2019AdaGCNAG}.
+Traditional GCNs often face the over-smoothing problem.
+In this work, we propose a novel GCN architecture, SStaGCN, which leverages stacking and aggregation techniques to capture pre-classified data features, followed by GCN for predictions on distinct graph-structured data.
+SStaGCN effectively explores and utilizes features for heterogeneous graph data in a stacked manner.
+By incorporating classical machine learning methods, we design a GCN model that provides a versatile framework for handling diverse types of graph-structured data, offering new insights into understanding GCNs.
+Extensive experiments demonstrate that the proposed model outperforms several state-of-the-art competitors in terms of accuracy, F1-score, and training time.
+The framework presented here could also be extended to regression tasks.
+Additionally, we believe this method can address various types of heterogeneous graph data beyond tabular data.
+A promising future research direction is to investigate deeper GCNs within our framework, as suggested by \cite{Sun2019AdaGCNAG}.
+The source code of SStaGCN will be issued soon \footnote{https://github.com/dragon0916/SStaGCN.}.